 This is missing in soccer more than the other sports.
-If you have been around sports like Baseball, Tennis, Golf then you know what MECHANCIS are.
-In those sports you have to have good technique to be good whereas sports like Football, if you are not the quarterback, you don’t really need to hear that much about mechanics as compared to baseball, golf or tennis.
-In Football, Soccer or even Basketball you can be one of the best with pure athleticism & hustle.
-But now days in higher level High School’s you need to be sharp on your skills too, especially if you play in a very competitive area.
+If you have been around sports like baseball, tennis, golf then you know what mechanics are.
+In those sports you have to have good technique to be good, whereas sports like American football, if you are not the quarterback, you don’t really need to hear that much about mechanics as compared to baseball, golf or tennis.
+In youth football, soccer or even basketball you can be one of the best with pure athleticism & hustle.
+This changes in college and pro, because at that higher level you also need technique or you’ll sit the bench.

 The difference between the trained & the untrained

-10 youth sports that know mechanics more than soccer players
+10 sports that know the term mechanics more than soccer

 - Football (American)